rackerlabs/rackspace-how-to/content/cloud-orchestration/using-swift-signal-resources-to-determine-status-for-cloud-orchestration-user-data-scripts.md

 ### Add the Swift signal URL to the `outputs` section

-The following example shows how to add the Swift signal URL to the `outputs` section:
+The following example shows how to add the Swift signal URL to the `outputs`
+section:

-    #Get the signal URL which contains all information passed to the signal handle
+    # Get the signal URL which contains all information passed to the signal handle
     signal_url:
       value: { get_attr: ['wait_handle', 'curl_cli'] }
       description: Swift signal URL

-    #Obtain data describing script results.
+    # Obtain data describing script results.
 If nothing is passed, this value will be NULL
     signal_data:
       value: { get_attr: ['wait_on_server', 'data'] }
       description: Data describing script results

-    #Obtain IPv4 address of server
+    # Obtain IPv4 address of server
     server_public_ip:
       value:{ get_attr: [ linux_server, accessIPv4 ] }
       description: Linux server public IP

 ### View the full template

-The following code shows what the complete example template looks like:
+The following code shows what the complete template looks like:

     heat_template_version: 2014-10-16